Relapse (Eminem album): Eminem's thoughts on the album

-In 2013, Eminem also addressed the mindstate he had while working on 2009's Relapse saying: "It was interesting, man.
-I don't know if before Relapse, if we're talking the Infinite album and pre-signing with Dre and all that, from that point on, I don't know if I ever did anything or did much sober at all.
-Relapse was the first album and first recordings that I did when the lights went on and I was sober.
-I was still trying to figure things out...It's interesting.
-Fun time.
-I had a fun time."
-He reiterated his feeling about the album "I felt Relapse was, I don't know.
-I don't know if people know what I really had to go through to be able to make Relapse and to be able to write again and to be able to think again and just normal everyday bodily functions and functions in my mind.
-I don't want to say I wasn't in a place to record again, but I needed time.
-I needed time to be able to figure out things.
-I wanted to be able to make my songs feel like something again.
-I know a lot of stuff on Relapse was comical and funny punchline jokes, but a lot of the songs didn't really feel like anything.
-I had to go back and listen to some of my older music to try to figure out what I was doing wrong.
-Once I felt like I figured that out, I started making songs that felt like something again."

-About the accents he used on the album: "I recorded at least 50 to 60 songs for that album and on each one I would get a little more drastic with the accents, trying to bend the words and make them rhyme in ways they wouldn't if you just said them regular.
-It was this gradual thing and I didn't even realize how accent-heavy the album got.
-Paul [Rosenberg] didn't realize it either until he went and played the music for somebody at Interscope and they were like, "Why is he doing all those accents?"
+The use of different accents on the record was controversial upon release.
+In a 2017 interview, preceding the release of his album Revival, Eminem addressed this directly: "I recorded at least 50 to 60 songs for that album and on each one I would get a little more drastic with the accents, trying to bend the words and make them rhyme in ways they wouldn't if you just said them regular.
+It was this gradual thing and I didn't even realize how accent-heavy the album got."
+Eminem stated that the use of accents was highlighted by his record label and that he felt it impacted on the albums overall quality.
+"Paul [Rosenberg] (Eminem's manager) didn't realize either until he went and played the music for somebody at Interscope and they were like, "Why is he doing all those accents?"
 So yeah, I don't know how much replay value that album has."

-He reiterates his statement in 2018 during the Kamikaze four-part interview: "I have made albums that definitely, probably would not be at the top of my list — Encore, Relapse — which I believe Encore is a better album than Relapse.
+Following the lacklustre reception towards Revival, Eminem dropped a surprise response album – Kamikaze (2018) – the following year.
+Shortly following its release, he participated in a four-part interview with Sway Calloway, where he once again highlighted his dissatisfaction with Relapse, going as far as to rank it towards the bottom of his own discography: "I have made albums that definitely... would not be at the top of my list — Encore, Relapse...I believe Encore is a better album than Relapse.
 Relapse is something I went back to and cringed at.
 Like, 'Jesus Christ, I didn't realize I was doing that many accents."

-On his album Revival (2017), Eminem also made references to Relapse especially on the closing song "Arose": "I'm 'bout to, like a rematch, outdo Relapse/ With Recovery, Mathers LP2/ Help propel me to victory laps/ Gas toward 'em and fast forward the past".